 Requesting a Waiver

-Form 8508 - Payers required to submit information returns electronically, but where such a filing would create an undue hardship, can request a waiver from the electronic filing requirement by submitting Form 8508 (PDF), Request for Waiver from Filing Information Returns Electronically (Forms W-2, W-2G, 1042-S, 1097-BTC, 1098 Series, 1099 Series, 3921, 3922, 5498 Series, and 8027, or ACA Forms 1095-B, 1095-C or an Authoritative Transmittal Form 1094-C (Refer to Instructions for Form 1094-C and 1095-C)).
-An approved waiver request provides exemption from the electronic requirement for the current tax year only.
-Payers are still required to file paper forms with the Internal Revenue Service or the Social Security Administration.
+Form 8508 - Filers who are otherwise required to submit information returns electronically, but who would suffer an undue hardship if they were to do so, can request a waiver from the electronic filing requirement by submitting Form 8508, Request for Waiver from Filing Information Returns Electronically (PDF).
+An approved waiver request provides exemption from the electronic filing requirement for the current tax year only.
+Filers are still required to file paper forms with the Internal Revenue Service or the Social Security Administration.

-Form 8508-I - To request a waiver from the electronic filing of Form 8966 (PDF), FATCA Report, use Form 8508-I (PDF), Request for Waiver From Filing Information Returns Electronically (For Form 8966).
+Form 8508-I - To request a waiver from the electronic filing of Form 8966, FATCA Report (PDF), use Form 8508-I, Request for Waiver From Filing Information Returns Electronically (For Form 8966) (PDF).
 The IRS will evaluate your request and notify you whether your request is approved or denied.
 Submit it to the Internal Revenue Service, Technical Services Operation (TSO) at least 45 days before the due date of the returns for which you're requesting a waiver.
 Waiver requests are processed beginning January 1st of the calendar year the return is due.
 Request the waiver by mail to: Internal Revenue Service, FATCA, Stop 6052 AUSC, 3651 South IH 35, Austin, TX 78741.

 Requesting an Extension

-Although TSO strongly encourages the use of the FIRE system to request an extension of time to file, you can also use a paper Form 8809.
-You must file the Form 8809 as soon as it's apparent you need the 30-day extension of time, but not later than the due date of the returns for which you're requesting the extension.
-TSO processes requests for extensions of time starting in January of the year the returns are due.
+Although TSO strongly encourages the use of the FIRE system to request an extension of time to file where available, you can also use a paper Form 8809.
+You must file the Form 8809 as soon as it's apparent you need the extension of time to file, but not later than the due date of the returns for which you're requesting the extension.
+TSO processes requests for extensions of time to file starting in January of the year the returns are due.
 Allow 30 days for TSO to respond to an extension request filed on paper.
 Mail to: Department of the Treasury, Internal Revenue Service Center, Ogden, UT 84201-0209.
-Faxes are no longer accepted.
+Extension requests submitted on an obsolete Form 8809 and/or by fax are not accepted.

 Form 8809-I - Use Form 8809-I (PDF) to request an initial or additional extension of time to file FATCA Form 8966 for the current tax year.
-You should file Form 8809-I as soon as you know you need an extension of time to file, but not before January 1 of the filing year before the due date of Form 8966.
-If you're requesting an additional hardship extension, file Form 8809-I by the first extended due date of Form 8966.
+You should file Form 8809-I as soon as you know you need an extension of time to file, but not before January 1 of the filing year, and you must file it before the due date of Form 8966.
+If you're filing a second Form 8809-I to request an additional hardship extension, file Form 8809-I by the first extended due date of Form 8966.
 Submit a separate request for each filer that's requesting an extension of time to file.
 Request the extension by mail to: Internal Revenue Service, FATCA, Stop 6052 AUSC, 3651 South IH 35, Austin, TX 78741.